Implication of CMS data on photon PDFs

-Since these predicted cross sections use their respective extracted photon-photon luminosities, they include both elastic and proton dissociative contributions.
+Since these predicted cross sections use their respective extracted photon-photon luminosities, they include both elastic and inelastic contributions.
 Therefore, they can be used to constrain the photon PDFs if we make some assumptions about the fraction of dissociative events that pass the no-additional-charged-tracks cut.
 For this comparison, we calculate the total cross section for $W$-pair production\footnote{We emphasize that, although we are using the $W^+W^-$ cross section for the comparison, it is in fact the effective photon-photon luminosity extracted from the CMS di-muon data that constrains the photon PDFs.} via the photon-photon fusion process $\gamma \gamma \to W^+ W^-$, with the proper $W$ boson decay branching ratios included, at the leading-order in electroweak interaction.
 The factorization scale is chosen to be the invariant mass ($\sqrt{\hat s}$) of the $W$-boson pair, unless specified.
 Using CT14QEDinc PDFs for the inclusive photon and the EPA for the elastic photon, we separated the prediction into elastic, single-dissociative, and double-dissociative events.
-To take into account the cut on additional charged tracks, we use a crude approximation based on the fact that double-dissociative events are most likely to produce additional tracks in the central detector due to hadronic rescattering~\cite{Harland-Lang:2016apc}.
-We assume that the elastic and single-dissociative events all pass the cut, while the double-dissociative events are reduced by a factor $f$, which we vary between 0 and 1.
+To take into account the cut on additional charged tracks, we use a crude approximation based on the finding in Ref.~\cite{Harland-Lang:2016apc} that the probability of not producing extra tracks in the central detector due to hadronic rescattering is predicted to be relatively close to 1 for the elastic and single-dissociative cases.
+Hence, we assume that the elastic and single-dissociative events all pass the cut, while the double-dissociative events are reduced by a factor $f$, which we vary between 0 and 1.
 Namely, we compare to the effective photon-photon luminosity extracted from the CMS di-muon data by the following theory calculation: